MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-server-ps/sharepoint-server/New-SPWebApplication.md

 ```

 ### -Name
-Specifies the name of the new Web application.
+Specifies the name of the new web application.

 ```yaml
 Type: String